sdonohoo/forecasting/internal_docs/tsperf_rules.md

 A **run** is a complete execution of a benchmark implementation on a system, training a model from initialization to the specified  quality target.

-A **run result** is the wall-clock time and cost required for a run.
+A **run result**  is a wall-clock time to execute a complete run and the cost of that execution.

 A **benchmark result**  is the median of five run results, where median is taken over the quality of five models.